Cosmology with Persistent Homology: a Fisher Forecast: From Dark Matter Halos to Persistence Diagrams

 \paragraph{$\alpha$-filtration.} Our method is based on the intuitive $\alpha$-filtration \cite{edelsbrunner1994three}.
 In contrast with the VR filtration, the embedding of the point cloud is done via its \emph{Delaunay triangulation} rather than to universally allow for an edge between any two vertices.
 Then, the simplicial complexes at different times in an $\alpha$-filtration are subcomplexes of the Delaunay complex \cite{edelsbrunner1994three}.\footnote{The Delaunay complex can be defined in the following way.
 Given a set of points $X\subset \mathbb{R}^d$, the \emph{Voronoi cell} of a point $x\in X$ is defined as $V_x=\{y\in \mathbb{R}^d ~|~ ||x-y||\leq ||z-y||~\forall z\in X\}$.
 Informally, $V_x$ includes all points in $\mathbb{R}^d$ to which $x$ is the nearest (or tied as the nearest) among all other points in $X$.
 The collection of these cells triangulates the space in which the point cloud is embedded and constitutes the \emph{Voronoi diagram of $X$}.
 The Delaunay complex is defined via the Voronoi diagram by $\{\sigma\subseteq X~|~\cap_{x\in \sigma} V_x\neq \emptyset\}$.} The appealing aspect of Delaunay subcomplexes is the dramatic reduction in the total number of simplices.
 This reduction offsets the computational overhead involved in finding these complexes, making the overall algorithm more computationally efficient than the VR filtration.\footnote{This is related to the fact that the Delaunay triangulation is inherently geometric, as opposed to the VR complex in which the number of simplices is very large, yet many are ``unphysical''.}

 The fact that every point is treated equally in the $\alpha$-filtration, in the sense that it makes no difference to the algorithm whether or not a point is in a sparsely populated region, is perhaps an unappealing property.
 As an example, consider a large, empty void that dies at $\nu'$.
 If we put a point in its center, the feature will die at $\nu'/2$ instead.
 This is not desirable as this single point should be considered as an outlier, not impacting significantly the defining length scale of the void.
 That is to say, the $\alpha$-filtration is not stable against the addition of outliers.
 In light of this, we introduce the $\alpha$-DTM$\ell$-filtration.\footnote{Note that in a cosmological sense, no halo or galaxy is an ``outlier''.
 Nevertheless, as we show below, introducing a weight on each point based on its neighbors effectively helps extract information from different scales.
 In fact, it is reasonable to expect that topological signals of interesting physics may be recovered more optimally by tuning a local bias-like parameter.
-For example, underdense features like voids are sensitive to diffuse sources such as massive neutrinos \cite{Zhang:2019wtu}.}
+For example, underdense features like voids are sensitive to diffuse sources such as massive neutrinos \cite{Zhang:2019wtu}.
+Moreover, it has been shown that it might be interesting to select outlier galaxies inside voids \cite{Wang:2024dvm}.
+Our approach can be modified to investigate these ideas in more detail; these studies are reserved for future work.}

 \paragraph{$\alpha$-DTM$\ell$-filtration.}To lessen this disproportionate effect of outliers, the filtration time at which a simplex is added should be postponed depending on how much of an outlier each of the vertices involved is.
 Recall that, in the VR filtration, a $1$-simplex is added when the imaginary balls around two vertices touch.
 In the $\alpha$-DTM$\ell$-filtration \cite{chazal2017robust}, instead of using $\nu$ as the uniform radius, we employ the point-specific radius function